 In an interview with TVweek, Ann Curry, Today show host, discussed her recent trip to Kilimanjaro.
 She and her production crew attempted to climb to the top of Mount Kilimanjaro as part of the show’s ‘Ends of the Earth’ series.
 But she was turned around at about 16,000 feet due to altitude sickness.

-While 80% of climbers do experience symptoms of altitude sickness, Curry’s collection of symptoms and their severity were more serious than the average climber would, and should, experience.
+While 80% of climbers do experience symptoms of altitude sickness, Curry’s collection of symptoms were more serious than typical.
 In my opinion, she shouldn’t have been on the mountain in the first place.
 Curry states, “We climbed with little or no training, certainly with no expertise, trying to do something that had never been done before, and I’ve got to tell you we were all heart.
 That’s all we had.”
-Furthermore, she talks about her Walmart raingear malfunctioning and getting blisters from wearing boots she didn’t break in.
-In other words, she was woefully unprepared, physically and mentally - a recipe for trouble on the mountain.
+Well, climbing when you should be descending is not heroic.
+It’s idiotic.
+Furthermore, she talks about her Walmart raingear malfunctioning and getting blisters coming from wearing boots she didn’t break in.
+In other words, she was woefully unprepared.

 Curry noted that she was supposed to go to the Great Barrier Reef for her show, but did not because they could not get a live signal there, so they went to Kilimanjaro instead.
 This decision occurred three weeks before her departure.
 Complicating the matter, she attempted to climb the most dangerous route during the rainy season.